memesmith0/fastlisp/README.md

 another goal coming soon will be to write a posix compliant interepter for binary lambda calculus and make binary lambda calculus a mster system and to make posix a worker system for fastlisp.

 )

+update:

+I am done developing fastlisp. humanity is to dumb to realize how easy fastlisp is to program in. in hundreds of years humanity will figure out fastlisp and realize that I was correct. it is baffling to me how so many college educated lisp programmers do not understand the trvth of fastlisp.

+i am ending fastlisp development i am moving on to fastpyll with guile scheme. this is a much more bloated option but i have no choice.